MaximeNdutiye/ORION/README.md

 The docker container is not needed, but it is useful since the environement is preconfigured.
 `Note`: If the container isn't being used then the correct version of terraform and other tools must be installed by the user

-`docker build -t orion .`
+`container`

 ### Set up AWS-CLI
-AWS credentials must be setup using aws-cli inside the container to be able to deploy to aws
+AWS credentials must be setup using aws-cli inside the container to be able to deploy to aws After creating a user with credentials to deploy download the .csv containing the user credentials from aws and then run `make setupAWS`

-`aws setup` will prompt for the credentials needed

-## Development

 ### Running the container

-`docker run -it --rm orion`

-### Mouting directories
-You can mount your own dirrectories to the container for development purposes
+Run and mount the needed dirrectories into the container `make runcontainer`

-`docker run -it --rm -v /path/to/volume orion`

 ### Building the lamda
-The lambda function must be package so it can be deployed by terraform
+The lambda function must be package into a zip file so it can be deployed by terraform `make zip`

 ### Run Tests
 `make test`

-## FUTURE
+### FUTURE
 Things that we want to get done

 ### Built with :purple_heart: By:

 [Maxime](https://github.com/MaximeNdutiye)